Jayroo5245/DCAndroidContest2017/README.md

 This contest is purely for educational and entertainment purposes.
 I hold no liability for what you do for this contest or what happens to you by being in this contest.
 Abusing contests *can* get you banned from Twitter.

-In addition **do not!** use any bots or other software to increase your tweets.
+In addition **DO NOT!** use any bots or other software to increase your tweets.
 If we think you are cheating, then you lose.
 Period.
 So just don't do it, we are here to have fun and learn cool stuff.

 Eligibility:
 ------------